libp2p/js-libp2p/packages/auto-tls/README.md

 -->

 When a publicly dialable address is detected, use the p2p-forge service at
-<https://registration.libp2p.direct> to acquire a valid Let's Encrypted-backed
+<https://registration.libp2p.direct> to acquire a valid Let's Encrypt-backed
 TLS certificate, which the node can then use with the relevant transports.

 The node must be configured with a listener for at least one of the following